 The end of the free movement of people: When the UK leaves the EU the free movement of people will end.
 This will have consequences for EU citizens resident in the UK and those who come to the UK after a no deal exit.

-For those EU citizens who have not confirmed their status a no deal exit is likely to cause significant confusion and we strongly recommend the business leaders make EU citizens aware of the UK Government’s EU Settlement Scheme ahead of October 31 which can provide a roadmap to identifying their immigration status and rights to remain if the UK leaves the EU without a deal (the settlement scheme can be found here).
+For those EU citizens who have not confirmed their status a no deal exit is likely to cause significant confusion and we strongly recommend the business leaders make EU citizens aware of the UK Government’s EU Settlement Scheme ahead the exit day (the settlement scheme can be found here).

 For information on EU citizens coming to the UK after a no deal exit day, for example coming to the UK to visit, study, work or join family, please see the following Government advice here.
 This arrangement will enable EU nationals to continue to travel on a short-term basis for work or to provide ‘fly-in fly-out’ services in the UK after a no deal Brexit.
 This interim arrangement will be in place until the new UK immigration system comes into effect in 2021.